 DPA Microphones’ 4099 CORE Instrument Mics and 2028 Vocal Mics Take Center Stage for Veteran Sound Engineer

-BUDAPEST ― As one of Hungary’s leading veteran sound engineers, László “Taki” Takács prides himself on capturing and delivering crystal clear, pristine audio quaility for his clients’ various music projects.
+BUDAPEST ― As one of Hungary’s leading veteran sound engineers, László “Taki” Takács prides himself on capturing and delivering crystal clear, pristine audio quality for his clients’ various music projects.
 For the music-based television show, Turnébusz, Taki turned to a selection of microphones.
 This included 4099 CORE Instrument mics, 2011C Twin Diaphragm Cardioid mics and 2028 Vocal mics from DPA.

 DPA 2028 Vocal Microphone in use during Turnébusz